SAP/fundamental-ngx/NEW_COMPONENT.md

 ### Documentation header

-Once you're done with coding, you also have to create comprehensive documentation for anyone who will be using the component.
+Once you're done with coding in the library, you also have to create comprehensive documentation for anyone who will be using the component.
-First of all, navigate to `apps/docs/src/app/core/component-docs/poster-editor/poster-editor-header/poster-editor-header.component.html` and provide a brief explanation of the poster component in the "description" section.
+First, navigate to `libs/docs/core/poster-editor/poster-editor-header/poster-editor-header.component.html` and provide a brief explanation of the poster component in the "description" section.

 Refer to documentation source of other components to see how docs-related info is presented.